mboljen/rmkeep/README.md

 # rmkeep

-Keep a number files matching a certain pattern and remove the rest.
+Keep a number files matching a certain pattern and remove the rest

+## Description

+This script keeps a certain number of files matching the regular expression _REGEX_ and removes the rest.
+If no specific _path_ is defined, the current working directory will be searched.
+If no regular expression _REGEX_ is submitted, all files will be matched.

 ## Synopsis